dominicmkennedy/dominic-site/src/routes/tmp-path-for-ben/+page.md

 Temporal Forge has particular constructs for handling these events directly.
 These constructs make it intuitive to see that the first state must follow the rules of `initState`.
 During state transition, the rules of `canTransition` must always be applied.
-Eventually, the model must end in accordance with the `finalState` predicate.
+Eventually, the model must end according to the `finalState` predicate.

 ## Conclusion

 If Temporal Forge has all this expressive power, why bother with the less expressive modes?
-I see two compelling reasons for a simpler language.
+I see three compelling reasons for a simpler language.

-1. Many modeling problems don't require a time domain to be expressed
+1. Some modeling problems don't require a time domain to be expressed, such as solving Sudoku
-2. Simpler systems are a better way to teach students who have no prior experience with formal methods
+2. Temporal Forge is a much more complex language than Froglet; starting with a simpler system is a better way to teach formal methods to students
+3. Although it didn't come up in this comparison, Froglet is much nicer when the specification requires simultaneously referring to two or more states.
+It's easy to keep a reference to any of Froglet's time states, while the nature of Temporal Forge's always-changing state can make it tricky to keep a handle on multiple states simultaneously.

-## More resources
+## More Resources

-For those that find themselves intrested in learning more about Forge.
+For those who find themselves interested in learning more about Forge,

 * [code for these models](TODO add link)
 * [Forge website](https://forge-fm.org/)